-XAVIER CASTEL, MD^{1,2}; MARC SZADKOWSKI, MD^{1,2}; HENRI D'ASTORG^{1,2}; on behalf of Société Française de Chirurgie du Rachis (SFCR)
+XAVIER CASTEL, MD^{1,2}; MARC SZADKOWSKI, MD^{1,2}; HENRI D'ASTORG^{1,2}; AND

 1Hopital Privé Jean Mermoz, Ramsay-Générale de Santé, Lyon, France; 2Santy Orthopedic Center, Lyon, Lyon, France

 ABSTRACT

 Background: Endoscopic spine surgery is a minimally invasive approach that offers several advantages over the traditional open approach, including less tissue trauma, faster recovery, and lower rates of complications.
 However, the learning curve and the requirement of separate equipment limits the acceptability of this technique for many spine surgeons.
 Using a short survey, the authors sought to report the current status regarding the use of endoscopy among French spine surgeons and to identify the barriers faced by spine surgeons to adopting endoscopy into their practice.